zax0s/RU/README.md

 * The current implementation of the erosion within the virtual imaging processing class allows for genericity, and enables the implementation of the remaining operations with only key components requiring coding.
 * Checks on the expected size of the input file against the provided input file are implemented, but are effective only for expected sizes that exceed the input image.
 These checks should be improved to check against the exact file size.
 * The erode method (iImageProcessErode::ApplyProcess()) is type-safe as its input and output are controlled by the ImageProcessingManager
+* The construction of the kernel/structuring elements is handled internally by the [Erode Class](./src/iImageProcessErode.cc) for creation of isotropic and square kernels only.
+A generic separate function should be defined to enable constructions or direct input of more complex kernel/structuring elements for different types of erosion operations.
+Furthermore an "on-the-fly" definition of spatially variant kernel should be also allowed, for different behaviour of erosion within the image space.